oVirt/ovirt-site/source/documentation/how-to/guest-agent/install-the-guest-agent-in-fedora.html.md

 title: How to install the guest agent in Fedora
 category: howto
 authors: nkesick, vfeenstr
-wiki_title: How to install the guest agent in Fedora
-wiki_revision_count: 5
-wiki_last_updated: 2014-07-11
 ---

 # How to install the guest agent in Fedora